msqrt/ssgl/README.md

 # single source gl

-single source gl (ssgl) lets you prototype GLSL shaders as C++ lambdas that automatically capture shader inputs and outputs.
+single source gl (ssgl) lets you write GLSL shaders as C++ lambdas that automatically capture shader inputs and outputs.
 This unifies code, brings powerful C++ tools into shader development, and removes code that just passes objects around.
-All of this makes it extremely fast to try out ideas and iterate on them.
+All of this makes it extremely fast to prototype ideas and iterate on them.

 To illustrate, the following is a program that uses a compute shader to fill a buffer with a running count.
 Note how the whole program sits in a single file, and calling `useShader` is all that's required to set up the drawcall.
 The shader is the lambda `fill`, and the main body of the shader is in `glsl_main`. `useShader` sets up the program and binds the buffer as instructed by the `bind_block` macro.
 ```C++